Nusaib/api-testing-postman/README.md

 ---

-✨ Stay tuned for every week's update!
+✨ Stay tuned for weekly update!